sadmanisover12-sys/Notion-Timer-widget/README.md

 # Notion-Timer-widget
-I made this with claude, with which I will try to learn how the fuck it works
+I made this with **claude.ai**, with which I will try to learn how the fuck it works